Corporate Objectives (Edexcel A Level Business): Revision Note

 The aim and objectives are realistic and achievable in the current trading environment

-The mission statement message communicates effectively the aim of the business with stakeholders
+The mission statement message communicates the aim of the business effectively to stakeholders

 Revising the business aim and revisiting the mission statement should be seen as a natural step for growing businesses